Lucas Dillon (judge): Further career

 He was promoted Attorney General for Ireland on 8 November 1566.

 Member of Parliament

-He sat in the Irish House of Commons as one of the two knights of the shire for Meath in Elizabeth's 2nd Irish Parliament (1569–1571).
+He sat in the Irish House of Commons as one of the two knights of the shire for County Meath in Elizabeth's 2nd Irish Parliament (1569–1571).

 Elevation to the Bench

 In 1570 he succeeded his father-in-law James Bathe as chief baron of the Irish exchequer, rather against the wishes of the Irish legal profession, most of whom would have preferred the second Baron of the Exchequer, Robert Cusack.
 The final decision rested with Queen Elizabeth, who wrote that while she heard very good reports of Cusack, Dillon had the stronger claim (the precise reason for the Queen's preference remains obscure, but her judgment in such matters was usually sound).
 Cusack's supporters praised him as "a true Protestant", whereas Dillon was known to incline privately to the Roman Catholic faith, and in his last years made little effort to conceal the fact.
 However, the English Crown, while it made intermittent efforts to appoint judges with strongly Protestant views, would as a rule accept outward adherence to the Church of Ireland as sufficient evidence of loyalty, and Dillon's private religious opinions, which were shared by several of his colleagues, were thus not a bar to advancement.
 In any event, Cusack died later the same year.